gavinrozzi/grwebsite/content/post/nj-governor-race-social-media/index.md

 It was interesting to see that a number of influential political consultants, journalists & academic institutions were also frequently mentioned along with the candidates in tweets regarding the election.

 ## How this was done
 All analysis was performed using R 4.1.1 and the [quanteda](https://joss.theoj.org/papers/10.21105/joss.00774) package.
+Sentiment analysis was performed using [sentimentr](https://github.com/trinker/sentimentr)